LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 [GitHub](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api)!

 ## Installation and Upgrade
+If you run into errors during the installation take a look [here](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api/wiki/Installation).

 Please note: UnicornFy is not longer part of this package, visit [https://github.com/oliver-zehentleitner/unicorn_fy](https://github.com/oliver-zehentleitner/unicorn_fy) for further information.

 ### A wheel of the latest release with PIP from [PyPI](https://pypi.org/project/unicorn-binance-websocket-api/)
 `pip install unicorn-binance-websocket-api --upgrade`
 ### From source of the latest release with PIP from [Github](https://github.com/oliver-zehentleitner/unicorn-binance-websocket-api)